Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

-What does PCB Mean: PCB Functions and Designing 2022
+What Does PCB Mean: PCB Overview and Design [2023 Updated]

 In very simple words PCB is a short form of "Printed Circuit Board".
 It comes with a couple of names.
 Most often, we call it PCB, or PCB board too.